wwsd/wwsd.github.io/_posts/2015-12-13-RaspberryPi-Docker-Cluster-Consul-Swarm.md

 ##### Requirements

-* 2 or more raspberrypis (2 preferred for the quad-core and 1GB of RAM, though you can use the previous RaspberryPi as well [so long as it has a network port or wifi dongle])
+* 2 or more RaspberryPis (Raspberrypi2 preferred for the quad-core and 1GB of RAM, though you can use the previous RaspberryPi as well [so long as it has a network port or wifi dongle])
 * 2 microSD cards
 * 1 network